rwc3030/nickyp_music_tools_groove_matrix_1001/checklist.md

 - [x] Verify all issues are resolved for the feature in 'next_feature.txt'.
 - [x] Mark the task as complete in this checklist.
 - [x] Task marked as complete in 'next_feature.txt'.
+- [x] Step 5.10: Verified all issues are resolved for the feature in 'next_feature.txt'.

 ## Next Task
 - Review 'checklist.md' for the next task.